 Common Rear-end Collision Injuries

-At the Auto-Rhino, we see all types of injuries that come from automobile accidents.
+At RHINO Lawyers, we see all types of injuries that come from automobile accidents.
 Those that are most common with rear-end collisions are:

-Whiplash: In medical terms, this is a hyper-extension and hyper-flexion injury and is the number one type of injury in rear-end collisions.
-It happens when the vehicle comes to a sudden stop and the person slams forward and then slams back into their seat.
-These injures can be painful and take a long time to heal.
-In some cases, surgery is needed to repair cervical disc injuries that are common with whiplash.
+- Whiplash: In medical terms, this is a hyper-extension and hyper-flexion injury and is the number one type of injury in rear-end collisions.
+It happens when the vehicle comes to a sudden stop.
+Afterward, the person slams forward and then slams back into their seat.
+These injuries can be painful and take a long time to heal.
+In some cases, people need surgery to repair cervical disc injuries that are common with whiplash.

-Traumatic Brain Injuries: Head impacts on the dash or the steering wheel can cause mild to severe concussions, and unfortunately, injuries to the brain.
+- Traumatic Brain Injuries: Head impacts on the dash or the steering wheel can cause mild to severe concussions.
+Unfortunately, this causes injuries to the brain.
 When the head makes a sudden impact, the brain moves inside the skull, and in many cases, brain damage is a result.
 When this happens, there is typically a long road of cognitive rehabilitation ahead for the victim.

-Airbag injuries: Airbags undoubtedly save lives, but they can also cause severe burns and even death if the person is not the right heights or weight to be in a seat with an active airbag.
-Some airbags malfunctions can send shrapnel through the car causing injury or death.
+- Airbag injuries: Airbags undoubtedly save lives, but they can also cause severe burns and even death if the person is not the right heights or weight to be in a seat with an active airbag.
+Incidentally, some airbags malfunctions can send shrapnel through the car causing injury or death.

-Permanent disfigurement: Sometimes the victim of a rear-end collision will hit a steering wheel, dashboard, side window or side door frame and receive deep and severe lacerations requiring surgery.
-They might also get cut by personal property flying inside of the vehicle or broken glass.
+- Permanent disfigurement: Sometimes the victim of a rear-end collision will hit a steering wheel, dashboard, side window or side door frame and receive deep and severe lacerations requiring surgery.
+Personal property flying inside of the vehicle or broken glass may cut a person in the car.

 Common Damages in a Rear-End Collision

-Under Florida law, when a person is hurt by another’s negligence, they are entitled to be “made whole.”
+Under Florida law, a person hurt by another’s negligence is entitled to be “made whole.”
 This is often impossible, but it can provide a basis for determining a financial award.
 Some of the damages allowed are:

 - Medical Bills